Chili Stuffed Sweet Potatoes makes a quick and easy meal! Ready and on the table in 30 minutes or a great make-ahead meal for even easier weeknights!

 - Optional toppings: fresh parsley, sour cream, cheese, jalapeño slices

-- Meanwhile, prepare the Instant Pot Sweet Potatoes.
+- Meanwhile, prepare the Instant Pot Sweet Potatoes as directed.

 - To serve, place each sweet potato in a bowl, split open and loosen the flesh of the sweet potato with a fork.
 Then, ladle on the chili and add any additional toppings desired.